jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 intends to.
 The spirit is therefore an insane version of what existed in life, bent, very often, on extracting revenge from the living – and those who created its torment in particular.

-A mummy’s body is dried, spiced and wrapped in dry cloth, making it particularly vulnerable to fire.
-An Ignite spell will work on any portion of a mummy’s body.
-A strike with a fiery weapon, such as a sword with a Fireblade spell on it or even a torch, will ignite the Hit Location struck if the damage from the fire overcomes the mummy’s Resilience in a standard opposed test.
+A mummy's body is dried, spiced and wrapped in dry cloth, making it particularly vulnerable to fire.
+An Ignite spell will work on any portion of a mummy's body.
+A strike with a fiery weapon, such as a sword with a Fireblade spell on it or even a torch, will ignite the Hit Location struck if the damage from the fire overcomes the mummy's Resilience in a standard opposed test.

 Mummies can be engaged in Spirit Combat on the mundane plane with no discorporation necessary.
 In Spirit Combat the mummy attacks with its Spectral Grip – the same as for its